 Whether you’re a sole trader or run a limited company, you need to file P60 forms for all employees who are on your books on 5th April each year.
 The forms must then be provided to your employees by 31st May the same year.
 The forms can be printed or digital – the choice is yours.

-Contractors operating through an umbrella company will receive a P60.
+Contractors operating through a UK umbrella company will receive a P60.
 Your umbrella company should provide it to you – check out our Crunch Umbrella service for information on how we support our Umbrella contractors.

 Since you don’t draw a salary as a sole trader, you won’t need to issue yourself with a P60.
 However, if you have any employees, you’ll need to issue these forms to them.
 If you receive a salary from other sources, you should get a P60 from your employer(s).